Communities in Schools of Atlanta

 First Medical Care

-Inspiring people: My father, Dr. Mohammed Tomeh, and Dr. Gulshan Harjee.
-These two invaluable public servants taught me that it is vitally important to be an active part of our patients’ lives and that compassion and commitment should be foremost in our daily work.
+INSPIRING PEOPLE My father, Dr. Mohammed Tomeh, and Dr. Gulshan Harjee.
+These two invaluable public servants taught me that it is vitally important to be an active part of our patients’ lives and that compassion and commitment should be foremost.